mezcel/plantid/README.md

     For now I feel it is safest to stick with the Sql as-is, and tailor the C# around the Sql.
 After it works, I will make a new version with ```views``` and ```sql logic``` for efficient interfacing between the Plant Add Form and the Plan Query Form.
 ---

+[Wiki - PlantApp Website](http://mezcel.wixsite.com/plantmorphology) This link has more Information about how this App works & why this this technique is important

 ### About

 This application, in conjunction with a separate image matching software I am also developing, is a reliable way to identify different plant species.
 It adds an additional degree of certainty to image matching methods and human visual perception alone.